 Not all married couples have each other as their first spouse.
 Some marriages are blended families.

 Both spouses have previously married and have children, or only one spouse has.

 Whatever the case, your family dynamics also control the administration of your assets.

 A skilled attorney can also help you navigate the intricacies of extended family legal challenges.

 4. Understand What Estate Planning Is

-This isn’t just one document, but rather a compilation of four important documents to come up with a well-rounded estate plan.
+This isn’t just one document but rather a compilation of four important documents to develop a well-rounded estate plan.

 These documents include: